 DONT forget to market your sportsbook to potential new players

 PayPerHead agents have to start looking at their sportsbook as they would any other kind of business which they hope to see growth.
-Marketing is an essential aspect of the expansion of any business and is a step which cannot be ignored as an independent sportsbook owner.
+Marketing is an essential aspect of the expansion of any business and is a step which cannot be ignored when being an independent bookie.
 Don’t hesitate to take lessons from the bigger offshore sportsbooks by offering promotions, utilizing social media, and even advertising.

 Promotions are a great way to not only gain new clients but also to keep happy the ones you already have.
 As a sports bettors, we are all familiar with the structure of sportsbook bonuses and should have no trouble offering the same at their own books.
 Promotions such as a friend referral programs and sign-up bonuses can be a great tactic to grow your client base.
 Promotions can also target current active players by offering rewards for betting a certain amount each month or offer risk-free bets periodically.